Skip to main content

 3. EndNote

-Strengths.
-Institutional gold standard.
-Microsoft Word "Cite While You Write" integration is unmatched.
-7000+ citation styles.
-Strong on PDF management.
+EndNote remains the institutional gold standard.
+Its Microsoft Word "Cite While You Write" integration is unmatched, and it offers 7,000+ citation styles plus strong PDF management.

 4. ReadCube Papers

-Best for.
-Researchers who want AI-suggested next papers and clean reading without committing to Zotero ecosystem.
+The user base is smaller than Mendeley or Zotero, and the product is subscription-only at $5/month.
+It fits researchers who want AI-suggested next papers and clean reading without committing to the Zotero ecosystem.

 5. Citavi